-Seton Hall Prep alumni who volunteer, provide guidance, and are readily available to GB Scholars.
-The mentor-student relationship is intended to motivate the student not only to succeed academically, but also to gain a more positive perspective on his potential in life by helping students explore various career options and acting as a soundboard for students’ ideas.
-The mentor makes a commitment to establish a personal relationship with the student and his family.
-Each Griffin Bridges Scholar is paired with a mentor throughout his four years at The Prep.
+Seton Hall Prep alumni and local companies who volunteer, provide guidance, and are readily available to Griffin Bridges Scholars.
+The mentor-student relationship is intended to motivate the student not only to succeed academically, but also to gain a more positive perspective on his potential in life by helping students explore various career options and acting as a soundboard for students' ideas.

 Big Brothers provide day-to-day support for Freshman and Sophomore Griffin Bridges Scholars.
 Some of the specific responsibilities include: establishing a standing appointment with their "Little Brothers" twice a week, provide tutoring and academic support when needed, and keeping a positive outlook in order to help build self-esteem and confidence.
 Scholars become Big Brothers in the Program during their Junior and Senior Year.